 Peter is a Senior Member of Horizon Kinetics’ Research Team.
 He is a member of the Investment Committee and the Board and manages customized portfol...READ MORE

-Murray is Chairman of the Board of Horizon Kinetics and was a co-founder of the Firm.
-He has over thirty years of investing experience and is responsi...READ MORE
+Murray is Chairman of the Board of Horizon Kinetics LLC and is a co-founder of the Firm.
+He has over thirty years of investing experience and is respo...READ MORE

 RESOURCESView All Share Classes

 |Benchmark||Daily NAV||One Day Return (%)||Month to Date||Quarter to Date||Year to Date|

 Total Return (Annualized)

 |S&P 500 Index TR||1.78%||11.82%||11.58%||7.01%||4.08%|

 |Class||Ticker||CUSIP||12b-1 Fee||Net Expense Ratio||Gross Expense Ratio|